iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

 | | Guides                                                                  |
 |-| ----------------------------------------------------------------------- |
 |-| The symbolic link should be created in the current working directory.   |

+> 📝 **Footnotes :**

+> A symlink is a symbolic Linux/ UNIX link that points to another file or folder on your computer, or a connected file system.
+This is similar to a Windows shortcut.

+> Symlinks can take two forms:

+> Soft links are similar to shortcuts, and can point to another file or directory in any file system.

+> Hard links are also shortcuts for files and folders, but a hard link cannot be created for a folder or file in a different file system.

 <br>